Johannes Buecher

 32. Fact: Not found in 1840 Census in Menallen Township: no listing for John Beecher, but does for his sons John, Peter, and George., 1840, Menallen Twp., Adams, PA.

 33. File 2271.
 John Beecher died 1842.
 Proved 11 Jun 1842 executor Anthony Deardorff.
 Inventory field 21 Oct 1843.
 Vendue filed 4 Jul 1842.
-Account settled 27 Nov 1842. on 11 Jun 1842 in , Adams, PA.
+Account settled 27 Nov 1842.
+On 11 Jun 1842 in , Adams, PA.

 34. Obituary: Adams Sentinel on 13 Jun 1842 in Gettysburg, Adams, PA.
 5 Died.
 On Weds. last, John Beecher, Sr. of Menallen Twp., in the 85th year of his age - a revolutionary patriot.

-35. Obituary: Republican Compiler: Another Revolutionary Patriot Gone: Died, Jun 2, 1842, Mr. John Beecher, Sr., Menallen Township, this county, aged 85 years. on 13 Jun 1842 in Gettysburg, Adams, PA.
+35. Obituary: Republican Compiler: Another Revolutionary Patriot Gone: Died, Jun 2, 1842, Mr. John Beecher, Sr., Menallen Township, this county, aged 85 years.
+On 13 Jun 1842 in Gettysburg, Adams, PA.
 9

 37. Court: Orphans Court Records are in Vol. J pg 154, Vol. F pg 146.
 Acct.
-Docket is Vol. B pg 383. in 1843 in , Adams, PA.
+Docket is Vol. B pg 383.
+In 1843 in , Adams, PA.

 38. Newspaper: Gettysburg Compiler: Estate of John Beecher, deceased., 24 Apr 1843, Gettysburg, Adams, PA.
 37 Estate of John Beecher, deceased.